saurabh1002/CURL-SLAM/README.md

 If you run Docker without `sudo`, drop `sudo -E HOME=$HOME`.
 The `HOME=$HOME` part keeps the correct host `.Xauthority` when using `sudo`.

-Note: the Dockerfiles build from a fresh repository clone inside the image and check out the predefined branch in the Dockerfile, rather than using the current local workspace contents directly.
+Note: the Dockerfiles build from a fresh repository clone inside the image and check out the branch specified in the Dockerfile, rather than using the current local workspace contents directly.

 Optional data mount (edit `docker/.env` first):